MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-creating-a-matrix-report-report-builder.md

 The territory name is written vertically, bottom to top.
 The height of the Territory row group varies by the length of the territory name.

 ## Next steps
-This concludes the tutorial for how to create a matrix report.
+You successfully completed the tutorial for how to create a matrix report.
 For more information about matrices, see:
 -    [Tables, matrices, and lists in paginated reports (Report Builder)](../reporting-services/report-design/tables-matrices-and-lists-report-builder-and-ssrs.md)
 -    [Create a matrix in a paginated report (Report Builder)](../reporting-services/report-design/create-a-matrix-report-builder-and-ssrs.md)
 -    [Tablix data region areas in a paginated report (Report Builder)](../reporting-services/report-design/tablix-data-region-areas-report-builder-and-ssrs.md)